itancio/sokoban/docs/SOFTWARE_DESIGN.md

 The Sokoban game engine will consist of a top-level C++ class, `Sokoban`, which will expose the following interface:

 ```
+// class constructor
+Sokoban constructor(const vec<vec<string>> levels)

+// class properties
+const vec<vec<string>> levels, read-only
+uint current_level // index into levels
+uint moves
+vec<string> board // the current board state which is mutated on move/undo/reset

-// one of the possible objects that can exist on a cell
+// one of the possible states a cell can be in (could be char or enum)
-enum Cell {
+char (or enum?) {
    ' ': empty space
    '#': impassable wall
    '.': goal cell